TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Related Works

 \subsection{Learning without Reward Engineering}

-Without reward, previous works explore algorithms to learn a control policy from expert demonstrations via imitation learning~\cite{BC1, BC2, BC3, ho2016generative} or inverse reinforcement learning~\cite{AIRL, EBIL, DAC, MaxEntIRL}.
-Imitation learning (IL)~\cite{BC1, BC2, BC3} aims to directly optimise the policy by cloning the behaviour from the expert trajectories.
-The inverse reinforcement learning (IRL)~\cite{AIRL, EBIL, DAC, MaxEntIRL} tries to learn a reward function from data for reinforcement learning.
-Considering the difficulty in collecting expert trajectories, there are some example-based methods proposed to learn policy only with a set of successful examples~\cite{VICE2018, AIRL, SQIL2019, RCE}.
+Without hand-engineered reward, previous works explore algorithms to learn a control policy from expert demonstrations via behavioural cloning~\cite{BC1, BC2, BC3, ho2016generative} or inverse reinforcement learning~\cite{AIRL, EBIL, DAC, MaxEntIRL}.
+Imitation learning (IL)~\cite{BC1, BC2, BC3} aims to directly learn a policy by cloning the behaviour from the expert trajectories.
+The inverse reinforcement learning (IRL)~\cite{AIRL, EBIL, DAC, MaxEntIRL} tries to learn a reward function from data for subsequent reinforcement learning.
+Considering the difficulty in collecting expert trajectories, some example-based methods are proposed to learn a policy only with a set of successful examples~\cite{VICE2018, SQIL2019, RCE}.
 The most recent work is RCE~\cite{RCE} which directly learns a recursive classifier from successful outcomes and interactions for policy optimisation.
-We also try to find an example-based control method for rearrangement with a set of examples.
-Our method can learn the target gradient fields from the examples, without any additional efforts in reward engineering.
-The target gradient fields can provide meaningful reward signals and action guidance for reinforcement learning and traditional planners.
-To the best of our knowledge, such usage of gradients fields is not explored in previous works.
+We also try to develop an example-based control method for rearrangement with a set of examples.
+Our method can learn the target gradient field from the examples without any additional effort in reward engineering.
+The target gradient field can provide meaningful reward signals and action guidance for reinforcement learning and traditional path planners.
+To the best of our knowledge, such usage of gradient field is not explored in previous works.